-The card can be programmed as a PRI and will provide 23 bearer channels and 1 data channel (23B+D).
-This card can be installed in universal slots 3, 4, or 5 of the OfficeServ 7200-S cabinet.
+When the card is programmed as a PRI it will provide 23 bearer channels and 1 data channel (23B+D).
+This card can be installed in slots 3, 4, and 5 of main cabinet and slot 3 in the expansion cabinet.
 This card is also used for networking to other systems (QSig/PRI networking)\.
-Add up to two PRI spans.
-T1 is not supported on this card in the OfficeServ 7200-S. The TEPRI/TEPRIa is not hot swappable.
+A maximum of 4 TEPRI/TEPRIa boards can be installed per system.